 88. Ogre Battle (Mercury), Queen II, 1974

-After wind-like effects swirling left and right – the calm before the storm – the band unleashes a dense cacophony of sound and fury as backdrop for this tale of warring giants.
-One of Queen’s heaviest and most uncompromising songs.
+After wind-like effects swirling left and right — the calm before the storm — the band unleashes a dense cacophony of sound and fury as backdrop for this tale of warring giants.
+One of Queen’s heaviest and most uncompromising songs, this “fable” of battling giants and mysterious auguries (“When the piper is gone and the soup is cold on your table”) features fantastical, Tolkien-esque lyrics from Freddie, typical of that era.
+The 1975–1977 tours featured Freddie appearing to cause magical explosions around the stage during the instrumental middle section.
 Best moment: Brian’s guitars at 2:02.

 87. Crazy Little Thing Called Love (Mercury), The Game, 1980

 Lightweight (“disposable”, to use Freddie’s own word) pop, famously composed in ten minutes in the bath and the last mega-hit that Freddie wrote.
 Released as a single in October 1979, this was the first time fans heard the clean, Mack-produced sound.
-The live version, the final section of which was far rockier, is far superior.
+The live version, the final section of which was more uptempo and guitar-heavy, is far superior.
 Best moment: though he was apparently kept away from much of the recording, it has to be Brian’s solo, played on a Telecaster.

 Another Brian extravaganza, it is a shame that, like many of the songs on Jazz, it suffers from poor production, deadening the instruments (other than the awful drum sound), particularly the interplay of the multi-tracked guitars.
 The reason for the ‘Thunderbolt courtesy of God’ sleeve note.
 Best moment: the solo starting at 1:48.